 Sang Lee, Ph.D.

-University of Florida; Associate Professor; eight years of teaching experience in Industrial Economics, Managerial Economics, and Business Strategy at the graduate and undergraduate levels; authored seven ancillaries for major college economics textbooks; published and presented more than thirty research papers; research interests in the areas of network industries and industrial regulation; taught in Florida before joining the faculty at Southeastern; teaches economics.
+University of Florida; Professor; eight years of teaching experience in Industrial Economics, Managerial Economics, and Business Strategy at the graduate and undergraduate levels; authored seven ancillaries for major college economics textbooks; published and presented more than thirty research papers; research interests in the areas of network industries and industrial regulation; taught in Florida before joining the faculty at Southeastern; teaches economics.